dmlc/xgboost/doc/contribute.rst

 This command requires the Python packages pylint and cpplint.

+Clang-tidy
+==========

 .. note:: Having issue?
 Try Docker container

-  If you are running into issues running the command above, consider using our Docker container.
+  If you are having difficulty running the commands below (e.g. due to missing packages), consider using our Docker container.
 See :ref:`linting_inside_docker`.

-Clang-tidy
-==========
 `Clang-tidy <https://clang.llvm.org/extra/clang-tidy/>`_ is an advance linter for C++ code, made by the LLVM team.
 We use it to conform our C++ codebase to modern C++ practices and conventions.

 To run this check locally, run the following command from the top level source tree: